betterscientificsoftware/bssw.io/Articles/Blog/2023-03-08-productivity-practices-and-tools.md

 When reviewing time logs, ask yourself if time could or should have been spent more productivly.
 Why did that happened?
 What could be automated/delegated?
-Don't be surprised if you wind up being surprised what you actually spend your time on.
+You may be surprised what you actually spend your time on.

 #### Tools to consider